-See the website’s important details such as total ranking keywords, daily traffic volume from the search engine, backlinks, and traffic growth over time.
+See the website’s essential details, such as total ranking keywords, daily traffic volume from the search engine, backlinks, and traffic growth over time.

-Scroll down bottom until you find organic keywords.
+Scroll down to the bottom until you find organic keywords.

 - Top Organic Keywords: Find all keywords which are ordered descending according to the traffic distribution.